SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 This occurs when the file is structurally damaged or manually edited in a manner where more than one preset has the same value of byBankMSB, byBankLSB and wPreset (for instance, 015:000:081).

-- In SoundFont® 2.04, the first preset in the location would be used by default, but the other presets would still be retained.
+- In legacy SF2.04, the first preset in the location would be used by default, but the other presets would still be retained.
 - Such other presets must be moved before they can be used.
 - In SFe, the preset to be used is no longer necessarily the first one.
 Instead, selecting the correct preset (or combination of presets) to use will be permissible.
-- Such a feature is optional, and if not implemented, the player should use the SF2.04 behavior in these cases (use the first preset found).
+- Such a feature is optional, and if not implemented, the player should use the legacy SF2.04 behavior in these cases (use the first preset found).
 - Editors should warn the user if such presets are found.
-- This behavior might change in future versions, so please take the "ifil" value, and later versions of this specification, into account.
-In particular, later versions of SFe will use the ISFe sub-chunk to determine this behavior.
+- This behavior might change in future versions, so please take the `ifil` value, and later versions of this specification, into account.
+In particular, later versions of SFe will use the `ISFe-list` sub-chunk to determine this behavior.

 * * *

 ## 10.1b Duplicated preset locations across files

-This occurs when multiple files are loaded simultaneously (now a required feature for SFe), but some or all of the files have presets with identical byBankMSB, byBankLSB and wPreset values.
+This occurs when multiple files are loaded simultaneously (now a required feature for SFe), but some or all of the files have presets with identical `byBankMSB`, `byBankLSB` and `wPreset` values.

-- Behavior was undefined in SoundFont® 2.04.
+- Behavior was undefined in legacy SF2.04.
 - This was because multiple file loading was not a standard feature mandated in the legacy SoundFont® standard.
-- SF version 2 and 3 compatible software developers therefore had the liberty to implement multiple file loading; however, they wanted to.
+- Legacy SF2.04 and Werner SF3 compatible software developers therefore had the liberty to implement multiple file loading; however, they wanted to.
 - This edge case will now be defined in SFe.
-- If multiple presets across loaded files have the same value of byBankMSB, byBankLSB and wPreset, then the preset to be used may be selectable from all the presets with the same bank location, depending on the player implementation.
+- If multiple presets across loaded files have the same value of `byBankMSB`, `byBankLSB` and `wPreset`, then the preset to be used may be selectable from all the presets with the same bank location, depending on the player implementation.
 The preset to be used may also be a combination of multiple presets.
 - Such a feature is also optional, and if not implemented, you can either use the first preset found, or you can combine all the presets.
-- This behavior might change in future versions, so please note the "ifil" value, and later versions of this specification, into account.
-In particular, later versions of SFe will use the ISFe sub-chunk to determine this behavior.
+- This behavior might change in future versions, so please take the `ifil` value, and later versions of this specification, into account.
+In particular, later versions of SFe will use the `ISFe-list` sub-chunk to determine this behavior.

 * * *

 ## 10.2 Undefined chunks

-SoundFont® 2.04 players should ignore SFe-specific sub-chunks, as prescribed by E-mu.
+legacy SF2.04 players should ignore SFe-specific sub-chunks, as prescribed by E-mu.

-Also, SFe version 4.0 compatible players, which do not support future versions, should ignore sub-chunks which are used in future versions.
+Also, SFe 4.0 compatible players, which do not support future versions, should ignore sub-chunks which are used in future versions.

 * * *

 ## 10.3 Unknown Enumerators

-Any ifil versions of 4.1 or above may have unknown enumeration values for a version 4.0 player.
+Any ifil versions of 4.1 or above may have unknown enumeration values for an SFe 4.0 player.

 This is entirely expected, and if unknown enumeration values are found, the Generator/Modulator should be ignored.